x-cmd/.github/profile/README.md

 👩‍💻 Always welcome to get update from https://x-cmd.com.

 🍿 From the original idea to X-CMD: typescript(finished.
 Then found deno.) => go(almost finished) => bash => shawk(shell + awk, Big Bang!
-Then two years of misery.)
+Then three years of misery.)

 🍿 Fun facts - I was inspired while staring at Thanos' Infinity Gauntlet, queuing at the cinema.

 🧙 YES.
 X-CMD is your infinite guantlet.
 The power of it comes from the open source tools.
-May the open-source campaign and those good people live long and proper 🖖.
+May the open-source campaign and those good people Live Long and Prosper 🖖.

 🧙 X-CMD can be your mighty hammer, your powerful Excalibur over the cloud.
 Let's use it for the peace and goodness.